On the Control of Fork-Join Networks: The Approximating Diffusion Control Problem

 \section{The Approximating Diffusion Control Problem}

-In this section, we construct an approximating diffusion control problem (DCP) and it will help us to guess policies which are good candidates for asymptotic optimality.
-Parallel with the objective \eqref{obj_5}, consider the objective of minimizing
+In this section, we construct an approximating diffusion control problem (DCP) with non-rigorous mathematical arguments.
+However, the solution of the DCP will help us to guess a heuristic control policy.
+Then, we will prove the asymptotic optimality of this heuristic control policy rigorously in Sections \ref{proposed_policy}, \ref{asym_opt_def}, \ref{weak_convergence_proofs}, and \ref{ud_proof}.